2023 Solar Incentives Guide for Delta, CO - Tax Credits & Rebates

 - within the U.S.

-Specific incentives, including ones handled by the Colorado government or by your county/municipality, may have additional qualifications.
-Speak with your local Delta solar installer to learn more about what incentives your project may qualify for.
+Specific incentives, including those given out by the Colorado government or by your county/municipality, sometimes have additional qualifications.
+Talk to your local Delta solar installer to find out what incentives your project will qualify for.

 What are the environmental benefits of switching to solar energy?

-Solar energy is renewable — by changing where you get your energy, you can help reduce the strain on our planet's resources.
-You can also reduce the CO2 emissions from your home by 500 pounds annually, or roughly 11,000 pounds over 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you help reduce the strain on our planet's resources.
+Solar panels can also lower your home's CO2 emissions by 500 pounds a year, or roughly 11,000 pounds over 20 years.

 Can I use multiple types of renewable energy to power my home?